torvista/Zen_Cart-Google_reCAPTCHA/README.md

 ## Back In Stock Notifications Plugin
 https://github.com/torvista/Zen_Cart-Back_in_Stock_Notifications
-Support for reCaptcha is built-into the plugin.
+Support for reCaptcha is built into this plugin.

 ## Problems